Explore the bird park and botanical garden in Malacca

-A trip to Malacca Malaysia, with a bus from Singapore to Malacca on the weekend, is what you need to refresh yourself.
+A trip to Malacca Malaysia on the weekend, is what you need to refresh yourself.
 As it is recently known as Malacca, Melaka is perhaps the main port urban areas throughout the entire history of trading.
 Located in the Malacca Strait that interfaces the South Asian ocean and Europe toward the East, it’s a city so remarkable, you need to see with your own eyes when you are going to Malaysia.
 Malacca has a lot to bring to the table for explorers interested in experiences or appreciate encountering remarkable cultures.

 How to reach Malacca?

-Malacca is not far from Singapore – it’s only about 250 km, and it is possible to travel by direct bus from the town.
+Malacca is not far from Singapore – it’s only about 250 km, and it is possible to travel via bus.
+You can find direct buses from Singapore to Malacca.
 The most economical way is to travel by bus – bus tickets are quite affordable and cost only about $6-10 per person and traveling by bus only takes about 3-3.5 hours.
 However, there is no direct train route between Malacca and Singapore, but there is a train route through Tampin (around 40 km from Malacca town) that needs to be covered by road.
 You can also take a direct flight from Singapore to Malacca.
 It takes about one and a half-hour by plane.

 Traveling via bus is thus the best way to reach malacca.
-So booking a bus ticket on Redbus is the best option as you won’t have to wait for the bus and allow you to book a seat of your choice in advance, making your journey safe and comfortable.
+Be it express bus, luxury bus, or coach bus, you can choose as per your budget.
+So booking a bus ticket on redBus is the best option as you won’t have to wait for the bus and allow you to book a seat of your choice in advance, making your journey safe and comfortable.

 Malacca Weather and when to visit?